 3. RESULTS AND DISCUSSION

-Composition of insect fauna in safflower
+Composition of the insect fauna in safflower

-During the study period a total of 5929 and 6751 individuals from 50 families under 12 orders were collected at IIOR-Rajendranagar farm and IIOR-Narkhoda farm.
+During the study period, a total of 5929 and 6751 individuals from 50 families under 12 orders were collected at IIOR-Rajendranagar farm and IIOR-Narkhoda farm.
 In terms of total families in insect orders the line of sequence in all the locations recorded as followed as: Diptera (12 families), Hymenoptera (11 families), Hemiptera (8 families), Coleoptera (6 families), Orthoptera (4 families), Odonata and Lepidoptera each with two families, whereas Dermaptera, Collembola, Thysanoptera, Ephemeroptera and Neuroptera with one family each.
-Among all the families reported in different insect orders Aphididae is reported the highest population which is causing more damage to the crop such that it results in formation of black sooty mould interrupts the photosynthesis.
+Among all the families reported in different insect orders, Aphididae had the highest population, causing significant damage to the crop, leading to the formation of black sooty mold, which interrupts photosynthesis.